Installing TLS/SSL Certificates in Apache Server

 Assigning the TLS/SSL certificate to Apache

-After you have downloaded the certificate files, the next step is to edit your Apache configuration file to use them.
+After you have obtained the certificate files, the next step is to edit your Apache configuration file to use them.

-It is assumed that you have Apache 2 already installed and hosting your website on your server.
+It is assumed that you have Apache 2 already installed and hosting your website on your hosting machine.
 In addition, you have established your own custom domain name that points to your website.

 Linux Command